open-hand/choerodon/README.md

 Tips: We welcome your input!
 If you have feedback, please [submit an topic](http://forum.choerodon.io/) in [the forum of Choerodon](http://forum.choerodon.io/).

-And you can also experience [the demo environment of Choerodon](https://organization.choerodon.com.cn/#/organization/register-organization).
+And you can also [sign up Choerodon](https://organization.choerodon.com.cn/#/organization/register-organization) and kickstart your journey.

 # Choerodon - Open Source Multi-Cloud Integrated Platform